 - Pepper mill

 - Colander, large mesh strainer or spider for scooping out or draining pasta

 - Large serving bowl or platter and serving utensils

 More Great Recipes to Try

-If you’ve tried this recipe or any other recipe on the blog, please let me know how it went in the comments below — I love hearing from you!
+If you’ve tried this or any other recipe here, please let me know how it went in the comments below.
+I love hearing from you!

 - 1 1/2 pounds shrimp, peeled and deveined, tail off

 - 1/4 cup extra-virgin olive oil, divided

 - 1/2 cup thickly-sliced garlic

 - 1 cup dry white wine such as pinot grigio